 Well, that’s exactly where Dropbox Inc’s smart workspace business could come to the rescue.
 You see, even though the company started as a cloud storage service, it now offers a global collaboration platform that incorporates content management, collaborative apps, professional sharing, project management, and document workflow.

 In other words, if more people have to work from home due to the coronavirus outbreak, it could lead to increased usage of Dropbox’s services.

-Over the past few weeks, Dropbox stock has tumbled, which shouldn’t come as a surprise, given how much the broader market has plunged due to the coronavirus and falling oil prices.
+Dropbox stock tumbled in March, which shouldn’t come as a surprise, given how much the broader market was plunging due to the coronavirus outbreak.

-But because of Dropbox Inc’s rock-solid business, investors of DBX stock can still expect to be rewarded in the long term.
+But since then, the company’s share price has bounced back, and is actually up 27% year-to-date.
+Because of Dropbox Inc’s rock-solid business, investors of DBX stock could expect bigger rewards in the long term.